red-outrunner/redBrowser/README.md

 ---
 Built with love for low-spec warriors everywhere.
 No computer left behind.
 ## To add
-- support for ai webistes
 - some level of javascript support
+- more settings and caching